openforis/fra-platform/doc/traditional-table-guide.md

 After this we copy/paste the _create table_ statemenet above into `server/db/migration/migrations/sqls/<timestamp>-create-designated-management-objective-up.sql`

-Next time we start the server, the table is there.
+Next time we start the server, the table will be created.

 ## 3. Create tableSpec for the UI